ironcev/thp.im/_posts/2015-06-07-the-three-laws-of-a-symptom-fix-mutation-and-spreading.md

 If the replacement of the `Split<T>()` method with one of those "monster" solutions is not backed by a comment saying that the `Split<T>()` cannot be used with `products`, it would be almost impossible to correlate any of those mutations with our initial simple symptom fix.

 ##The Consequence
 *The Second Law of a Symptom Fix* has its consequence. **Symptom fixes will often remain in code even after the root cause bug is fixed.** Spreading and mutations are obvious reasons for that.
-The removal of the eventual symptom fixes can be done by the person who fixes the root bug or by those who are aware that the root bug is fixed.
+The removal of eventual symptom fixes can be done by the person who fixes the root bug or by those who are aware that the root bug is fixed.
 Depending how widespread the symptom fixes are, it can be that they will be "out of reach" of those who are aware that they can be removed.
 E.g. if the bug is in a public library, the creators of the library cannot know all the usages of the fixed code.
 But even if the root bug appears in proprietary code, uncommented mutations like those three shown above make it impossible to detect all of the symptom fixes.

 In our concrete example, if someone aware of the bug fix in the `Split<T>()` method tries to remove the introduced symptom fixes, she will easily remove the first two kinds of mutations.
 This can be done simply by searching for the usage of the `Split<T>()` method.
 The other three mutations on the other hand can be discovered only through cumbersome and time demanding manual analysis of the code, which often does not pay off.